SixArm/mast-cell-help/topics/indolent-systemic-mastocytosis/index.md

 * **Triggers**: Various factors or triggers, such as physical exertion, stress, temperature changes, or certain foods, can activate mast cells in individuals with ISM.

-* **Treatment**: This may include the use of [antihistamines](../antihistamines/), medications to stabilize mast cells (e.g., cromolyn sodium/), and the avoidance of known triggers.
+* **Treatment**: This may include the use of [antihistamines](../antihistamines/), medications to stabilize mast cells (e.g., cromolyn/), and the avoidance of known triggers.
 In some cases, [corticosteroids](../corticosteroids/) or other medications may be prescribed to manage severe symptoms.

 * **Prognosis**: ISM generally follows an indolent (slow-growing) course.
 It does not typically progress to a more aggressive form.